mdjahidhasan009/JavaScript-Note/class_object_variable/array.md

 ### `every`
 - The `every` method tests whether all elements in the array pass the test implemented by the provided function.
 - The `every` method returns `true` if the callback function returns a truthy value for every array element; otherwise, it returns `false`.
 - The `every` method does not change the original array.
 - The `every` method stops the iteration once a falsy value is returned.
 - The `every` method does not execute the function for array elements without values.

 ### `find`
-- The `find` method returns the value of the first element in the array that satisfies the provided testing function.
+- The `find` method returns the value of the **first element in the array that satisfies the provided testing function**.
 - The `find` method returns `undefined` if no elements pass the test.
 - The `find` method does not change the original array.
 - The `find` method stops the iteration once a truthy value is returned.